itsprinceraj/npm-library-currency-converter/README.md

 # Currency Converter

-A simple npm library for converting currencies using the FreeCurrencyAPI.
+A simple npm library to converting from one currency to another

 ## Table of Contents